Content Marketing 101: Everything You Need to Know to Get Started with a Content Marketing Campaign

 Brand visibility

 Brand visibility is about how much exposure your brand is getting.
-Just having your name in front of more people, and top-of-mind to a wider portion of your target demographics is valuable.
+Just having your name in front of more people and being top-of-mind with a wider portion of your target demographics is valuable.
 It means people will be more likely to buy from you when it comes time to make a decision, and it may even help you get some word-of-mouth attention.
-You’ll get this by publishing more content in more places and getting it shared in bigger and bigger circles.
+You'll get this by publishing more content in more places and getting it shared in bigger and bigger circles.

 Brand reputation